gotoeden57/gotoeden57/README.md

-Hi I'm gotoeden57 and I am interested in learning all I can about Python and Algrithms
+Hi I'm gotoeden57 and I am interested in learning all I can about Python and Algorithms
 <!---
 gotoeden57/gotoeden57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.